 We can split the cost-effectiveness of an intervention into how good the cause is, and how good the intervention is relative to the cause.
 This perspective could help our efforts in prioritisation by letting us bring appropriate tools to bear on the different parts.

-Talk (starts 2 minutes into the video) given at the 2014 Brocher Summer Academy on Ethical Issues in Global Population Health.
+Talk given at the 2014 Brocher Summer Academy on Ethical Issues in Global Population Health.
 Looks at different reasons we might discount future health benefits, and explores how discounting for uncertainty differs from discounting for time preference.
 Original video removed, link is to a draft book chapter published later.